Belyout Bouchentouf: Bouchentouf and the Royal Family of Morocco (1987 - Present)

 In 1987, Belyout's middle son Khalid married Her Royal Highness Princess Lalla Asma, daughter of His Majesty King Hassan II and sister of the current King, His Majesty King Mohammed VI.
 The marriage ceremony was attended by many dignitaries including His Majesty King Abdullah of Saudi Arabia (at the time Crown Prince) and other members of the Royal Families.
 As a part of the Royal Family of Morocco, he worked very closely with King Hassan II in instituting political and social reforms to improve the quality of life of citizens.
 His granddaughter, Lalla Nouhaila Bouchentouf married Ali El Hajji on 14 February 2021.

 Advisor to the Royal Court (1987-1997)

 H.E.
 Belyout Bouchentouf was held in high regard by King Hassan II who respected H.E.
 Belyout Bouchentouf's political acumen and integrity.
 He served as Advisor to King Hassan II for a decade, advising on a range of domestic and international matters.

 President of Rialto

 Rialto is a legendary movie theater located at the heart of Casablanca.
 H.E.
-Belyout Bouchentouf purchased the theater in 1956 and was its caretaker for several decades.
-The theater hosted some of the 20th century's most notable artists, including Edith Piaf, Dizzy Gillespie and many more.
+Belyout Bouchentouf purchased the theater in 1956 and was its caretaker for several decades, including Edith Piaf, Dizzy Gillespie and many more.